project-chip/connectedhomeip/silabs_examples/silabs-sensors/efr32/README.md

 ## Introduction

-The occupancy sensor example provides a baseline demonstration of a occupancy sensor device, built using Matter and the Silicon Labs gecko SDK.
+The Sensor example provides a baseline demonstration of a Sensor device, built using Matter and the Silicon Labs gecko SDK.
 It can be controlled by a Chip controller over an Openthread or Wifi network..